Skip to main content

 • SMO 2: International Education Standards

-In accordance with the Law 3911 of 1957 professional accountants are required to have a university degree in accounting to practice the profession.
-The Ministry of Education, Ministry of Finance, universities, and regulators all have a role in implementing initial professional development requirements for professional accountants.
-However, only a minimal portion of the IES requirements appear to be adopted into national requirements, such as some initial educational and practical experience requirements for auditors of certain entities.
+In accordance with the Law 3911 of 1957 professional accountants are only required to have a university degree in accounting to practice the profession.
+The Ministry of Education, Ministry of Finance, universities, and regulators all have a role in controlling initial professional development requirements for professional accountants.
+To date, only a minimal portion of the IES requirements appear to be adopted into national requirements.

 The CAUB indicates that its activities primarily include actions to promote the adoption and implementation of IES requirements to the regulators.
 Accordingly, the CAUB has signed an inter-institutional cooperation agreement with several universities and is working with the Executive Committee of the Bolivian University to promote the incorporation of updated IES requirements into the professional curricula.

 As part of a Multilateral Investment Fund (FOMIN) project, the CAUB hired a consultant in 2012 to assess the accounting curricula against the IES requirements to develop a curricula model for students in the jurisdiction.
 The consultancy culminated in a document that outlined a curricula model and was shared with the universities.
 Since 2013, CAUB has been monitoring the progress of the universities in updating the professional curricula by conducting meetings with each of the universities and developing seminars and conferences to inform university instructors about the latest IES.
-To date, 12 public universities and 15 private universities have included IFRS and ISA in their curricula.
 Despite CAUB’s best efforts, the universities’ autonomy over the accounting curricula means that it is ultimately their decision to progress with the initiative in a timely manner.

 Under the FOMIN project, the consultant was also responsible for designing a voluntary certification program that included a final assessment, practical experience requirements, and continuing professional development (CPD) obligations for CAUB members.
 However, aside from a general statement, no specific activities have been indicated, although CAUB notes it has been promoting voluntarily professional certifications in IFRS and ISA as means to offer CPD.